-Among these include settings to let you change the colors for both incoming and outgoing chat bubbles, texts, background, and so much more.
-Keep in mind that in order for the tweak — and any changes you make for that matter — to take effect, you'll need to force close and restart WhatsApp
+Among the customizations, there are settings to let you change the colors for both incoming and outgoing chat bubbles, texts, background, and so much more.
+Keep in mind that, for the tweak, and therefore any changes you make with it, to take effect, you'll need to force-close and restart WhatsApp.

-Thought not free, the $1.49 Eclipse tweak is another great option you can try out, as it gives you total control over which apps you want to apply a dark theme to — WhatsApp included.
-So If you'd like to learn more about Eclipse, be sure to check out our full guide below.
+Though not free, the $1.49 Eclipse tweak is another great option, as it gives you total control over which apps you want to add a dark theme to, including WhatsApp.
+If you'd like to learn more about Eclipse, be sure to check out our full guide.

 Keep Your Connection Secure Without a Monthly Bill.
 Get a lifetime subscription to VPN Unlimited for all your devices with a one-time purchase from the new Gadget Hacks Shop, and watch Hulu or Netflix without regional restrictions, increase security when browsing on public networks, and more.

 Other worthwhile deals to check out: